-If you like to cook mussels, you’ll love these juicy and succulent steamed mussels in a white wine garlic sauce!
-These are so delicious with a glass of white wine, crusty bread, plus olive oil and extra lemon juice.
-Jump to the mussels recipe or read the post for all my tips on how to clean fresh mussels, store mussels, and remove the beard.
+If you like fresh mussels, you’ll love these succulent steamed mussels cooked in a white wine broth!
+This mussels recipe is delicious with white wine and crusty bread.
+Jump to the mussels recipe and get ready to cook the best live mussels.
+Read the post for my tips on how to clean fresh mussels, store mussels, and remove the beard.

-Have you ever cooked mussels before?
-We make them at least once a month!
-They’re perfect for date-night or when we’re having company over and I want a dish that’s both fancy AND easy.
-They’re also quite affordable, which is a major bonus point.
+Have you cooked mussels before?
+They’re perfect for date-night or when you’re having company over and want a dish that’s fancy AND easy.
+They’re also quite affordable, which is a major bonus point because it’s easy to eats pounds and pounds of mussels.
+I can eat 2 pounds of mussels alone!

-And not only is cooking them at home easy AND fun.
-But it’s way more delicious!
+Not only is cooking them at home easy and fun, it’s way more delicious!
 Just wait until you get a taste of this white wine sauce.
-Loaded with garlic, lemon juice, and shallots… you won’t want to try any other steamed mussels recipe.
+Loaded with lemon juice, shallots, and garlic… you won’t want to try any other steamed mussels recipe.
+Try serving it with my Caesar salad for a full meal!

 White Wine Mussels Recipe

-- Butter: Unsalted is best, but if you have salted on hand, that’ll work too.
+- Butter: Unsalted is best, but salted will work too.
 Just eliminate the salt called for.
 At least until after you’ve taste-tested.
-You can also add more salt and pepper… but you can’t take it away.

-- Olive Oil: No need to get fancy here, just use whatever you have on hand.
-But please don’t sub canola oil or vegetable oil.
-For a flavor twist, you could use coconut oil, and sub coconut cream instead of heavy cream.
+- Olive Oil: Use whatever you have on hand.
+But don’t sub canola oil or vegetable oil.

-- Shallots: These add the most incredible flavor, but a white onion will work as a sub.
-But only if absolutely necessary, because the flavor won’t be as delicate and sweet.
+- Shallots: Adds incredible flavor, but white onion will work as a sub.

 - Garlic: Use the best FRESH garlic you can get your hands on.
 Garlic powder is not an option here!

-- Crushed Red Pepper Flakes: Add just a tiny splash of heat.
-You can omit if you’re absolutely against spice, but I promise, it’s not going to make this dish spicy.
-And of course, if you love heat, add more than called for to suit your taste!
+- Crushed Red Pepper Flakes: Omit if you’re absolutely against spice, but I promise, it’s not going to make this dish spicy.
+If you love heat, add more than called for.

 - Lemon: You’ll use the lemon juice and the lemon zest!
 So choose a nice plump lemon with firm skin.
 I like to grab an extra lemon or two, so I can cut them into wedges and serve them on the side as a garnish.
 Extra lemon juice is always a good thing to have on hand for a recipe like this.